Grilled Flank Steak

 Heat a gas grill on high for at least 10 minutes, making sure to heat ALL burners, because we will be shifting the meat around to maximize caramelization.

 If you have a temperature gauge on your grill, it should be 600 to 700F when properly preheated.
-Cooking flank steak properly is all about super hot and fast heat.
+Cooking this cut of beef properly is all about super hot and fast heat.

 Take the beef out of the marinade, then lay it on the center of the grill, making sure to leave the burners going on the left and right sides: